iwsllc/iwsio-forms/forms/README.md

 [See documentation](https://forms.iws.io) for more examples and working demos.

 This package combines browser form validation with React so you can more easily manage errors and input values in forms.
-More specifically, it tracks input validation in state making it available to React AND allows you to set input errors in state that in turn trigger `customValidationMessage` on DOM inputs enabling more control over how you render form errors in your applications.
+More specifically, it tracks input validation in state making it available to React AND allows you to set input errors in state that in turn trigger `setCustomValidity` on DOM inputs enabling more control over how you render form errors in your applications.

 ## Install